 Wilderness or Half Dome Permits

-If you have a wilderness permit reservation (for backpacking) or Half Dome permit, you do not need an additional reservation or permit.
+If you have a wilderness permit reservation (for backpacking) or Half Dome permit, you do not need an additional reservation.
 You still pay the $35/car entrance fee upon arrival (credit card only) unless you have an annual or lifetime pass.
-Your overnight vehicle permit you receive will be valid for seven consecutive days for unlimited entries starting with the date on your wilderness or Half Dome permit.
+Your reservation allows you to enter the park 24 hours per day for the duration of your reservation or for three days (whichever is longer).

 If you have a wilderness permit, you may enter the park a day before the date on your wilderness permit to stay at a backpackers campground.